TASHDIK-29/BongoPay-Client/README.md

 ### Folder Structure

-Copy my all the files and paste it inside BongoPay directory (App.js should be overwritten)
+Copy my all the files and paste it inside BongoPay directory (App.js file adn assets folder should be overwritten)

 ### Running the App
    ```bash